 Our Fact Sheets, Videos, and Research Reports provide information on growing small grains, pulses and oilseeds, including variety selection, seeding methods, weed and disease management, fertility management, grain quality requirements for specific markets, and crop enterprise budgets.
 As well, see videos of local grain economies in Denmark and Quebec.

 Our Maine Grain Conference is held annually in late winter and features topics related to production, processing, and local use of food and feed grains, with expert speakers from around the region.
 Recordings of talks from the 2018 conference that had to be cancelled can be found by clicking the above “Fact Sheets, Videos, and Research Reports” link.
 Check back in early 2019 for information about the 2019 Maine Grain Conference.

-Our Soil and Agronomy Workshop is held in mid-winter and also features speakers from around the region.
+Our Soil and Agronomy Workshop is held in early winter and also features speakers from around the region.

 The Northeast (U.S.) and Eastern (Canada) Organic Grain Network, NEEOGRAIN, was established in 2017 in collaboration with the Atlantic Canadian Organic Regional Network to increase communication among commercial organic grain farmers, buyers, and advisors in our broad region.
 If you are interested in signing up for the NEEOGRAIN email forum (“listserv”), send an email to Ellen Mallory at email@example.com.